adebayo10k/expressvpn-version-upgrader/README.md

 In order to verify the downloaded package file, you'll also need have imported the expressvpn public key into your gpg keyring.
 A reasonably decent [guide to verifying package file authenticity](https://www.expressvpn.com/support/vpn-setup/pgp-for-linux/) is provided by expressvpn.

-NOTE: PGP AND GnuPG are effectively synonymous as far as I recall.
+NOTE: PGP and GnuPG are effectively synonymous as far as I recall.

 ## Installation